Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Standout Features

 • Customizable workflows.
-Set up welcome series, cart recovery, and post-purchase emails with clean, visual triggers;
+Set up welcome series, cart recovery, and post-purchase email automation with clean, visual triggers;

 • Onsite campaign tools.
 Create spin wheels, popups, quizzes, and bars to capture more emails from your website;

 • Ecommerce-first triggers.
-Native integrations with Shopify, WooCommerce, and BigCommerce for behavior-based automations;
+Native integrations for seamless Shopify, BigCommerce, and WooCommerce email automation;

 Use Cases by Industry